-As the most Asian Countries, even in Nepal tea consumption is an important part of every person’s daily life.
+Like most Asian countries, even in Nepal, the tea consumption is an important part of every person’s daily life.